 Manage Your Reviews

 Once you list your hotel with Google, it is time to take your digital marketing strategy a step further.
 When you start to open your hotel digital marketing up, you can expect to get reviews.
-Reviews can happen on Google or on other business directories or travel site inventories.
-While reviews can be unpredictable, they really are a good thing.
+Reviews can happen on Google or other business directories or travel site inventories.
+While reviews can be unpredictable, they are a good thing.
 You want people to leave reviews to give your hotel visibility.
 Plus, you can take the positive and negative feedback to make directed changes to revitalize the hotel experience.
-A hotel with a lot of reviews will look like one that is visited often, which is what you want for potential customers.
+A hotel with many reviews will look like one that is visited often, which is what you want for potential customers.
 You should actively encourage guests to leave reviews, and you can even offer small incentives to guests who leave reviews.

 Enrich Your Website

 Next, it is time to talk about your website.
 By this point, you should already have a hotel website.
 Every hotel has a website.
 It is an essential tool to reach potential guests.
 However, now that everyone has a website, you have to work on making yours stand out.
 You want your website to score well with search engines, which is why you need to focus on content marketing.
 Ensure your website is updated when you build a digital marketing strategy for hotels and incorporate enriching elements like photos and video.
 Consider including things like a live camera feed or a regularly updated blog.
 Have options for guests to finish their hotel bookings online and connect the website to an email marketing platform.
 The website should have multiple ways for guests to interact.
 This type of dynamic website takes time and money, but it is worth the effort.